JoshuaPiinRueyPan/ViolenceDetection/README.md

                 be set as ignored by git if there're multiple developers to avoid the conflicts.
 Although one can also use the tf.app.flags to avoid the conflicts between the developers, I think it's kind of pain to enter so much arguments in the command line.

    * src/: Functions and Classes that used by the executables can be found here.

    ** src/data: Libraries that deal with data.

    ** src/layers: Convinient functions or wrappers for tensorflow.
+                  Note: The settings of layers (such as weight decay, layer initailization variables) can be found in settings/LayerSettings.py.

    ** src/net: The network blueprints can be found here.
 You can find examples and design your own networks here.
                Note: Remember to change the new-developed network by editting the settings/NetSettings.py.

    ** src/third_party: Third-party libraries are placed here.
 Currently, this folder only contains the data augmentation
                        library: [imgaug](https://github.com/aleju/imgaug).